 AI Summary

-WPForms 1.9.9 introduced a read-only REST API built on top of the WordPress Abilities API.
-You can list forms, fetch form configuration, retrieve and search entries, and pull form statistics from any HTTP client, the command line, your own PHP code, or AI assistants that speak the Model Context Protocol (MCP).
+WPForms 1.9.9 introduced a REST API built on top of the WordPress Abilities API, and WPForms 1.10.2 expanded it with opt-in write support.
+You can list forms, fetch form configuration, retrieve and search entries, and pull form statistics, and, once write access is enabled, create forms, add and update fields, and update safe form settings.
+Every ability works from any HTTP client, the command line, your own PHP code, or AI assistants that speak the Model Context Protocol (MCP).

 If you searched for “WPForms REST API” and landed here, this is it.
 There is no separate REST API; the Abilities API integration is how WPForms exposes its data over HTTP.